Putin cites ills in US society after Biden's killer remark

 Recalling his youth, Putin said that he and his friends would respond to insults with the taunt: “The names you call are what you are yourself” — a Russian version of the childhood riposte, “I’m rubber, you’re glue; what you say bounces off me and sticks to you.”

-“It's not just a rhymed childish joke; it has a deep psychological meaning: We see our own qualities in another man, we think he's like us and judge him accordingly,” he added.
+“It's not just a rhymed childish joke; it has a deep psychological meaning: We see our own qualities in another person, we think he's like us and judge him accordingly,” he added.

 Putin said the U.S. establishment likes to air accusations against other countries as part of its efforts to “solve domestic and foreign policy problems."